The Cost of Caring: A Complete Guide to Vicarious Trauma for Helping Professionals

 Harriet had been described as a natural caretaker since she was eight years old, and she had been paying for it ever since.
 (Name and details have been changed for confidentiality.)

-She was forty-three, a hospice social worker in Nashville, and she had grown up as the middle child in a family where her mother had chronic illness.
+She was forty-three, a hospice social worker in San Diego, and she had grown up as the middle child in a family where her mother had chronic illness.
 Harriet had learned, very young, to be the one who noticed when her mother needed something, who managed the household when her mother couldn’t, who kept the family’s emotional temperature stable when everything else was not.

 She had become a hospice social worker because she was already doing the work.
 She had been sitting with people in their hardest moments since she was a child.
 She had been the one who stayed, who didn’t flinch, who could be present with suffering in a way that other people couldn’t.
 This was a gift.
 It was also, she was beginning to understand, the thing that had been consuming her for forty-three years.